 Content Quality Gaps

-Let me provide you a genuine example of authority of the website in action.
+Let me provide you with a genuine example of the website’s authority in action.

-The content is ubiquitous.
-Everyone and their cousin has written about it.
+The answering content is ubiquitous and found anywhere.
 But modern users iterate deeply, clicking through multiple results and refining their questions.

 After reading the first article, they search for “What if my toddler refuses to talk?”